Ball of Foot

 Neuroma

-A neuroma, also called a Morton’s Neuroma is one of the leading causes of ball of foot pain.
+A neuroma, also known as Morton’s neuroma, is one of the leading causes of ball of foot pain.
 It is an enlargement of a nerve as it passes between two bones in the ball of your foot.
-When the nerve is enlarged, it gets pinched between the bones and can cause pain, tingling, numbness as well as many other sensations.
-Many people say it feels like they are walking on a rock or marble, others say it feels swollen.
-Physical exam, X-rays and diagnostic ultrasound are often used to diagnose a neuroma.
-Conservative treatment involves specific padding in shoes, steroid injections, and custom orthotics.
-Rarely, surgical removal of the neuroma is required.
+When the nerve is enlarged, it becomes pinched between the bones and can cause pain, tingling, numbness, and many other sensations.
+Many people say it feels like walking on a rock or marble, while others describe it as feeling swollen.

 Metatarsalgia

 Metatarsalgia is a general term for ball of foot pain and is often used interchangeably.
+It is linked to overuse, high-impact activities, or poor foot mechanics.

 Capsulitis